Login to the Osteopathy Australia website to make the most of your membership.

 Brett is an osteopathic Director of the Osteopathy Australia Board.

-Brooke graduated from Victoria University in June this year, and is a strong believer in ‘you reap what you sow.’
+Brooke graduated from Victoria University in June 2021, and is a strong believer in ‘you reap what you sow.’
 Brooke’s interest areas include women’s health, paediatric and geriatric care.
-Part of Brooke’s final year of study has included an internship in regional Victoria where she was able to treat a large number of patients in only eight weeks.
+Part of Brooke’s final year of study included an internship in regional Victoria where she was able to treat a large number of patients in only eight weeks.
 This opened Brooke’s eyes to the importance and value of providing learning and employment opportunities to osteopathy students.
 She has been a SOMA representative through her studies, including taking on the role of secretary for the past two years.
 This has enabled Brooke to build friendships with students across multiple year levels and across multiple universities in order to voice students’ concerns and create change.

 Melanie is a fourth-year osteopathy student at Victoria University.
 She has worked in the Federal Government sector for over 10 years, and notes that contributing to the community has always been a major driver for her.
 After completing her postgraduate studies in accounting, she discovered and pursued her passion for health sciences.
 She hopes that being a member of the Advisory Group will give her the opportunity to seamlessly apply her communication skills from collaborating with multiple stakeholders in a tax advisory role to the promotion of osteopathy.